dpwdec/cv/README.md

 I collaborated on a cross-continental project with *The Museum of the City of New York* to produce sound and music on a tight - three week - deadline for a group of professional dancers to perform to during the LUIP educational event opening.
 This project taught me to collaborate remotely and effectively and produce significant and high quality work under pressure.

-I produced a self lead project called *Selection* which involved editi
+I produced a self lead project called *Selection* which involved creating and editing a six and half film for use on nine synchronised televisions.
+I wrote a code

 #### "Details oriented"
 I have worked proofreading musical scores.